-- Don’t expect to ever see an original on this site – the two we had were crude, flat, full of harmonic distortion, and with clearly restricted frequency extremes
+- Don’t expect to see an original on this site – the two we had were crude, flat, full of harmonic distortion, and had clearly restricted frequency extremes